Civil Rights Act of 1968: Title IV—jurisdiction over criminal and civil actions

 Section 401 covers assumptions by states.
 It's the main foundation for Indian rights.
 It states that Indians shall not be alienated or deprived of any right, privilege, or immunity afforded under Federal treaty, agreement, or statute with respect to hunting, trapping, or fishing or the control, licensing, or regulation.

 Section 402 covers assumptions by states of civil jurisdiction.
 The main point to focus on here is to note how the States don't have jurisdiction over civil causes of action between Indians or Indian parties.
 However, this section also brings up more Indian rights.
-It states that nothing shall authorize the alienation, encumbrance, or taxation of any real or personal property, including water lights, belonging to any Indian or any Indian tribe, band, or community.
+It states that nothing shall authorize the alienation, encumbrance, or taxation of any real or personal property, including water rights, belonging to any Indian or any Indian tribe, band, or community.

 Section 403 covers retrocession of jurisdiction by states.
 The United States is authorized to accept a retrocession by any state of all or any measure of the criminal or civil jurisdiction (or both).

 Section 404 covers consent to amend state laws.
 The United States is given to the people of any state to amend their state constitution or existing statutes, in order to remove any legal impediment to the assumption of civil or criminal jurisdiction in accordance with the provisions of this title.

 Section 405 covers actions not to abate.
 It states that no action pending immediately prior to any cession of jurisdiction shall abate by reason of that section.
 For the action or proceeding, such cession shall take place on the day after the date of the final determination of the action or proceeding.
 Also, it states that no cession made by the United States shall deprive any court to hear, determine, render judgment, or impose sentence in any criminal action instituted against any person for any offense committed.

 Section 406 covers special elections.
 State jurisdiction is created by a majority vote of adult Indians in a special election.
 For this special election, the Secretary of the Interior calls the rules and regulations for the election, when the tribal council or other governing body requests to do so.